aappddeevv/scalajs-reaction/docs/src/main/tut/docs/reactinterop.md

 ### Hooks

-For the moment, hooks can be found using the `React` prefix such as `React.hookName`.
-Hooks must be run inside a function comonent.
+Hooks can be found using the `React` prefix such as `React.useState`.
+Hooks must be run inside a "function component."
 You can define a function component using the Stateless Functional Component (SFC) object:

 ```scala
 val sfc = SFC[js.Object]{ _ =>